-Many people believe that joy and happiness are one in the same.
+Many people believe that joy and happiness are one and the same.
 In reality, there are profound differences between the two.
 Happiness can be conditional and externally based, while joy is an internal contentment.
 While both are important aspects to cultivate in our lives, we should strive to align ourselves with a deeper sense of joy.
-As we take better care of our mental, emotional, and physical selves – we create more joy in our lives, lead by example for others and also naturally align with taking care of our planet.
+As we take better care of our mental, emotional, and physical selves – we create more joy in our lives, lead by example for others, and also naturally align with taking care of our planet.

 Joy vs. Happiness:

 Merriam-Webster’s Dictionary defines joy as the emotion evoked by well-being, success, or contentment, or by the prospect of possessing what one desires.
 This definition implies that you can obtain this level of joy no matter what you are experiencing.
-While happiness is defined as a pleasurable or satisfying experience – joy is an innate part of who you are and resonates throughout the ways in which you show up in life, or simply stated, your attitude.
+While happiness is defined as a pleasurable or satisfying experience – joy is an innate part of who you are and resonates throughout the ways in which you show up in life, or simply stated – your attitude.
 Happiness is mainly emotion based – changing with shifts in external circumstances.
-Everyone cultivates joy in different ways – it could come from fulfilling your purpose, or spending time in nature, or maybe it’s being surrounded by friends and family.
-Cultivating joy is a daily practice – trusting yourself and honoring your needs takes time, but the benefits are rewarding.
+Everyone cultivates joy in different ways; it could come from fulfilling your purpose, spending time in nature, or maybe it’s being surrounded by friends and family.
+Cultivating joy is a daily practice; trusting yourself and honoring your needs takes time – but the benefits are rewarding.

 Joy & Happiness Facts:

 - Globally, consumerism is the biggest suppressor of joy.

 - Throughout the world, the two main factors that cultivate joy are a sense of community, and celebrations.

 - People who regularly spend about 25% of their hours each day with family and friends are 12 times as likely to report feeling joyful, rather than feeling stressed or anxious.

 - Studies show that 20 minutes a day of being outside, boosts your levels of serotonin and helps cultivate joy.

 - Healthy people are 20% more joyful.